cg-chinmay/FYP-2014/README.md

 PDF copy of Research paper for publication alongwith acceptance letter in Journal.

 ## How to use
-1.Check the prog_flow to get an idea of the entire program logic 2.Check Description Files folder located inside Project code files 3.Check the code files written in VHDL
+1. Check the prog_flow to get an idea of the entire program logic
+2. Check Description Files folder located inside Project code files
+3. Check the code files written in VHDL
-4.Analyze testbench & simulation folder.
+4. Analyze testbench & simulation folder.